 Several Christian colleges have granted transfer credit for courses taken at the Institute, in some cases for both the first and second year programs.
 BICS, however, is non-accredited; therefore, if a graduate intends to transfer courses to a specific school, contact should be made with the Registrar’s office of that college for an assessment of transfer options.
-For a list of schools currently accepting BICS transfer credit, contact Ben Boehm, Director of Admissions here at BICS.
+For a list of schools currently accepting BICS transfer credit, visit our Academics page, or contact Ben Boehm, Director of Admissions.

 The Berkshire Institute for Christian Studies educates students who confess Jesus Christ as Savior and who plan to serve Him in the Church and in the community, whatever their vocations.
 The Institute is intended for those who desire a quality, Christian education on the college level that presents a biblical world view and that offers direction for spiritual growth.
 Each applicant must have earned a high school diploma or a General Equivalency Diploma (GED).